aibgr/g2/reasme.md

 some hthing

 ## local development
-1- open that live index like this
+1- open that live index like this i